YSSVirus/QR_Code_Generator/README.md

 If anyone has question comments wants me to do a specific python3 script or anything of the alike let me know!

-If there are any oissues at all please tell me as soon as they happen!
+If there are any issues at all please tell me as soon as they happen!